vega/altair/doc/getting_started/project_philosophy.rst

 as they have to wade through all of these APIs to find which of them is the best for the task at hand.
 None of these libraries are optimized for high-level statistical visualization, so users have to assemble their own using a mishmash of APIs.
-For individuals just learning data science, this forces them to focus on learning APIs rather than exploring their data.
+For individuals just learning to work with data, this forces them to focus on learning APIs rather than exploring their data.

 Another challenge is current plotting APIs require the user to write code,